Founders

 Hi!
 My name is Tamanna Arora, I also go by the nickname Tam.
 I am a sophomore student, computer science and prospective physics double major student.
 Fun fact about me is that I am pursuing a passion project to build a motorcycle.

-Alicia Unterriener
+Alicia Unterreiner

 BS Computer Science